plone/training/voltoaddons/06-cell-renderer.rst

 a column as a solid bar of color.
 We'll also migrate the text template field to the new system.

-What's more, we'll the global Volto config registry to register our custom components, so that it's completely open to extension from projects or other addons.
+What's more, we'll use the global Volto config registry to register our custom components, so it will be completely open to extension from projects or other addons.

 We could use the global ``config.settings`` object to register the new cell